RNCryptor/JNCryptor/README.md

 JNCryptor supports changing the number of PBKDF2 iterations performed by the library.
 Unfortunately, the number of iterations is not currently encoded in the data format, which means that both sides of the conversation need to know how many iterations have been used.

-There are plans afoot to include the ieration count in the data format (hopefully in v4).
-Until that time, use these feature with caution.

 Android
 -------
 > **IMPORTANT**: Due to a bug in the Android SecureRandom implementation, JNCryptor is not currently safe to use in Android versions prior to 4.4.
 Please see [an announcement from Google](http://android-developers.blogspot.co.uk/2013/08/some-securerandom-thoughts.html) from back in 2013.
-The issue is tracked here as [Issue #25](https://github.com/RNCryptor/JNCryptor/issues/25).
+The issue is tracked here as [Issue #25](https://github.com/RNCryptor/JNCryptor/issues/25), but will not be fixed in this project.

-JNCryptor can be used in Android applications, v2.3.3 (Android 10) and above.
-Download the latest binary release and place the JAR in the `libs` folder for your project.

-Please note that very little Android testing has been completed and some users report compatibility problems with old versions of Android (see the Issues page).
-If I can find an easy way to do so, I'll start increasing my Android testing and improve the library accordingly.
+In general, JNCryptor is not recommended for Android, due to performance issues.
+See [Issue #23](https://github.com/RNCryptor/JNCryptor/issues/23) for more info.

 Data Format